-Notice is hereby given that a Community Outreach Meeting for a proposed marijuana cultivation and product manufacture establishment to be operated by Columbia Growth, Inc., is scheduled for Wednesday, October 2, 2019, at The Morgan House, 33 Main Street, Lee, Massachusetts, at The proposed PM.
-3:00 establishment will be located at 157 Columbia Street.
+Notice is hereby given that a Community Outreach Meeting for a proposed marijuana cultivation and product manufacture establishment to be operated by Columbia Growth, Inc., is scheduled for Wednesday, October 2, 2019, at The Morgan House, 33 Main Street, Lee, Massachusetts, at 3:00 PM.
+The proposed The proposed establishment will be located at 157 Columbia Street.
 Lee.
 Massachusetts, site of the former Schweitzer Manduit paper mill.
 There will be an opportunity for the public to ask questions.
 09/24/19